oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 relationships when the representation graph changes.

 -------
+# 5 TOSCA Grammar Overview

-# 5 TOSCA Modeling Concepts
+## TOSCA Modeling Concepts

 This section defines concepts used in support of the modeling functionality of the TOSCA Version 2.0 specification.
 Specifically, it